Executive summary

 At Made, we know that maritime innovation is fundamentally different from other industries.

 "We look at a ship like it's a box.
 A regulated one, that operates in salt, heat, cold, vibration, and imperfect connectivity", says Joos Van den Bergh, Director Maritime & Logistics at Made.
-"Thinking outside the box does not work.
+"Thinking outside that box does not work.
 Typical for maritime innovation is that digital solutions copied from elsewhere often fail at sea because they're not grounded in operational reality."

 "We've spent over 15 years now building our expertise from the inside out.
 That means understanding the hull, the people, the routes, the constraints, the paperwork, and the weather windows.
 This isn't about bringing bold 'out of the box' ideas to maritime.
 It's about knowing the box intimately and building solutions that fit from day one."